daverodger/oh-hai/README.md

 ## Build and Install

 ---
+You'll need the rustc and cargo which are best installed using [rustup](https://www.rust-lang.org/tools/install)

-2. Run `./build` and move newly generated `/oh_hai` directory to its new home
+1. Run `./build` and move the newly generated `/oh_hai` directory to its new home
 1. cd into the app directory and run `./install`
 1. Restart shell or source config file

-Bookmarks are saved into `./data/bookmarks.json`.
+Bookmarks are saved into `./data/bookmarks.json` for manual editing.

-If you need to move the directory, run `./install` again after moving.
+If you need to move the app directory, run `./install` again after moving.